metabase/metabase/docs/administration-guide/13-embedding.md

 ![Preview](images/embedding/04-preview.png)

-## Publishing your embedded dashboard
+## Publishing your embedded item

 In order for the embedding to work, you'll need to hit **Publish**.
-You'll need to hit the **Publish** button whenever you:
+You'll need to hit the **Publish** button whenever:

 - You first set up a chart or dashboard for embedding
 - *and* each time you change any embedding settings.

- Also, any changes you make to the resource may require you to update the code in your own application so that it matches the latest code sample Metabase generates.
+ Also, any changes you make to the embedding settings may require you to update the code in your own application so that it matches the latest code sample Metabase generates.

 ![Code samples for embedding](images/embedding/05-code.png)